Skip to main content

 1. All water must be drained from boats and other equipment, including bilges, livewells and motors before leaving a water body or entering the state.
 This regulation means that harvested fish, legal live baitfish and other live aquatic baits may not be transported in a livewell containing water after leaving a water body.
 Transportation of fish in or on ice is allowed.
 Potable (drinking) water and a boat’s sewage water are excluded from this regulation.

-2. All drain plugs that hold back water must be removed, and all draining devices must be open on all watercraft and recreational bilges and confined spaces, during any out-of-water transport of same.
+2. All drain plugs must be removed, and all draining devices must be open on all watercraft and recreational bilges and confined spaces, during any out-of-water transport of same.

 3. All aquatic vegetation must be removed from boats, personal watercraft, trailers and associated equipment, such as fishing poles/lures, before leaving a body of water or prior to entering the state.
 That means “vegetation free” when transporting watercraft and equipment, including bait buckets, away from a boat ramp, landing area or shoreline.